Zum Hauptinhalt springen

 ❌ Influenced by temperature and impurities

-Measuring the specific gravity
+Measurement of specific gravity

-• Principle: The concentration of an acid correlates with its density (g/cm³)
+• Principle: The concentration of an acid correlates with its Density (g/cm³)

 • Advantages: